orionguiffreda/prime-photometry/README.md

     │   ├── ramp_fit_log_****-**-**.dat  -  PRIME observation logs for the night
     │   ├── ramp_fit_log_****-**-**.clean.dat

-The final stacked image is the one we're interested in.
-Open the image in DS9 and examine it.
+The final stacked image and it's photometric information is the one we're interested in.
+If you're using TigerVNC you can open Dolphin, the file viewer, then open the image in DS9 and examine it.
+Here, the corrected mounted drive should be titled _wsldata_.
+If you're just SSH'd in, you'll have to scp it.
 Hopefully it looks acceptable! (no star streaking or blurriness).
-Once we've confirmed the image is of good quality, let's move onto photometry.

-### Utilizing Photometry

-We have our image, now it's time to get photometric information from it.
-To utilize _photometry.py_, we will call photometrus through the command _photometrus photometry_ (self explanatory).
-For this observation, we'll utilize the command:

-    photometrus photometry -filepath /mnt/d/PRIME_photometry_test_files/pipeline_demo/stack/coadd.Open-J.01599131-01599329.C2.fits -band J -survey VHS -grb_ra 344.57200 -grb_dec 1.02675 -grb_radius 5.0

-This is a pretty long command, so let's go over a few things briefly.
-Some args are self-explanatory (-filepath being the path to the stacked image, -band being the filter).

--survey is the catalog that is used for source matching.
-We match PRIME sources in the image to known catalog sources to generate accurate magnitudes.

-Remember, this is a transient observation, so not only are we generating photometry for the whole image, we're looking for a specific source.
-The RA, Dec, and error radius of this transient is inputted at -grb_ra, -grb_dec, and -grb_radius.

-There are many optional args with this script.
-To explore them and how the script works in general, look into the documentation and or run the command:

-    photometrus photometry -h
+Within the _stack_ subdirectory, there should be many files corresponding to photometry.

+    ├── stack
+    │   ├── coadd.Open-J.02182248-02182886.C1.fits - final stacked image
+    │   ├── weight.Open-J.02182248-02182886.C1.fits - weightmap for stacked image
+    │   ├── coadd.Open-J.02182248-02182886.C1.fits.VHS.ecsv - full photometric catalog
+    │   ├── coadd.Open-J.02182248-02182886.C1.wcs - external WCS header generated by astrometry.net
+    │   ├── PSF.Open-J.02182248-02182886.C1.fits - PSF model fits file
+    │   ├── Resid_3-sig_Data_J_C1_VHS.ecsv - residual statistics file
+    │   ├── GRB_J_Data_VHS.ecsv - transient target information file
+    │   ├── VHS_C1_*.png... - Many check-plots for photometry

-Anyway, once the long command I gave earlier is run, you'll see some info printed to WSL, and several data products created.
-As we're looking for a transient, the file titled _GRB_J_Data_VHS.ecsv_ is the one we're interested in.
-If you open it in Notepad, you'll see it contains various info on a source at the inputted coordinates and threshold, such as magnitude, radius, SNR, etc.  Congrats!
+We won't get into each data product (check the _photometrus photometry_ (_photometry.py_) documentation for more info), but the one we're interested in is the file titled _GRB_J_Data_VHS.ecsv_ is the one we're interested in.
+If you open it, you'll see it contains various info on a source at the inputted coordinates and threshold, such as magnitude, radius, SNR, etc.  Congrats!
 This is our grb!

 ## Sections

 ### Scripts:
 Most of the wiki will be about the scripts, how they function, what they produce, and how to use them.  *NOTE*: Not every utilized script currently has complete documentation, but it will be updated over time!

-* Photometrus Stack & Photometrus Pipeline: The pipeline itself will be run from either _master.py_ or _multi-master.py_ (called by _stack_ and _pipeline_ respectively).
-For most use case scenarios and normal observations _multi-master.py_ is sufficient, though specific scenarios may require the greater number of knobs to turn given by _master.py_.
-In any case, the sections on these scripts are the most important, though other script documentation is useful for knowing how the master scripts run.
+* Photometrus Stack & Photometrus Pipeline: The pipeline itself will be run from either _master.py_ or _multi_master.py_ (called by _stack_ and _pipeline_ respectively).
+For most use case scenarios and normal observations _multi_master.py_ is sufficient, though specific scenarios may require the greater number of knobs to turn given by _master.py_.
+In any case, the sections on these & the photometry scripts are the most important, though other script documentation is useful for knowing how the master scripts run.
 To begin to understand how to run things, I recommend first reading through _multi-master.py_ (utilized the most), then _master.py_, and finally the other scripts.

+* Photometrus Photometry & Photometrus Single_Photometry: The photometry will be run either from _photometry.py_ or _multi_photom.py_ (called by _single_photometry_ and _photometry_ respectively).
+The former runs photometry on all or specific chips in a given observations, while the latter runs on a single chip, but can offer more knobs to turn.

-* Astrometry: This section details each of the 4 current astrometry scripts that can be used in the pipeline.
+* Photometrus Astrom: This section details each of the 4 current astrometry scripts that can be used in the pipeline.

-* Photometry: This section details how photometry is generated for a chip's data, and what data products are produced.

-* Stack: This section details how the final pipeline step, stacking, works.
+* Photometrus Process: This section will include details on processing scripts responsible for specific steps, such as stacking.

+Please refer to the Wiki tab for the above pages!

 ## Installation Guide for PRIME Pipeline